We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 More human studies are needed, especially using prickly pear fruit and juice, rather than extract.
 Nonetheless, the studies thus far have demonstrated that prickly pear has positive effects on the liver.

-Prickly pear fruit and juice may help fight hangover symptoms by reducing inflammation.
-They may also protect the liver from damage caused by alcohol consumption.
+Prickly pear fruit and juice may help with hangover symptoms by reducing inflammation.
+They may also help protect the liver from damage caused by alcohol consumption.

 It’s reasonable to assume that eating beets themselves would have similar health effects.
 However, most studies use beetroot juice.
 You can juice beets yourself or buy beetroot juice from the store or online.

 While animal studies look promising, similar studies have not been done in humans.

 Other beneficial health effects of beetroot juice have been observed in animal studies and replicated in human studies.
 However, more studies are needed to confirm the benefits of beetroot juice on liver health in humans.

-Summary: Beetroot juice protects the liver from oxidative damage and inflammation, all while increasing its natural detoxification enzymes.
+Beetroot juice helps protect the liver from oxidative damage and inflammation, all while increasing its natural detoxification enzymes.
 However, human studies are needed.

 Cruciferous vegetables like Brussels sprouts, broccoli and mustard greens are known for their high fiber content and distinctive taste.
 They are also high in beneficial plant compounds.